 Key features of the Table saw

-Light duty, bench saws are compatible with the 3/4hp to 1.5hp.
-They cut up to 5/8 inch thick material.
-Large table saws come with 2hp to 5hp motors.
-The cabinet table saw is compatible with the 5hp motor.
+Light duty bench saws are compatible with the 3/4hp to 1.5hp, cutting up to 5/8 inch thick material.
+Large table saws come with 2hp to 5hp motors, and the cabinet table saw is compatible with the 5hp motor.

 The 5-hp Unisaw with a 52inch Biesemeyer fence has a Marathon motor that tackles demanding tasks.
 Make sure that the table saw has a powerful cooling system.
-As much as it can be a heavy tool, it still has to make easy cuts.
+As much as it can be a heavy tool, it must make easy cuts.

 When manufacturers are naming a table saw, they are after the blade size.
 Table saws come with circular blades, and the 10inch is the standard blade.
 The blade is adjustable depending on the material you are working on.

-The type of cut depends on the width of the blade.
-Shallow cuts attract wider blades.
-A 10inch blade can make a deep cut of up to 3.5inches.
-A 12inch table saw makes a deep cut of up to 4inches.
+The cut type depends on the blade’s width, and shallow cuts attract wider blades.
+A 10-inch blade can make a deep cut of up to 3.5 inches, and a 12-inch table saw makes a deep cut of up to 4 inches.

-The rip capacity ranges from 18inches for the entry-level saws up to 60inches for high-end saws.
+The rip capacity ranges from 18inches for the entry-level saws to 60 inches for high-end saws.
 I recommend a table saw that rips larger materials with accuracy.
 However, it also depends on the ideal materials you will be working on.

 - Both saws work on large pieces of materials.